matheusbloize/dio-java-spring-design-patterns/README.md

 ## Project Improvements
 - Use of DTOs
-- Creation of filters by specifications
+- Creating filters by specifications
 - Use of table relationships

 ## Technologies